Ring of Fire (radio program)

-Ring of Fire is a progressive American podcast hosted by Farron Cousins.
+Ring of Fire is a progressive American podcast currently hosted by Josh Gay.
 The show was formerly a talk radio program hosted by Mike Papantonio and Sam Seder.
 The show focuses on:

 "exposing Wall Street thugs, environmental criminality, corporate media failure and political backstories rarely found in the mainstream media".
 The show has been on the air since 2004, first as a radio program and then moving to a podcast-only format.

 J Michael Papantonio is an attorney specializing in mass torts, litigation and is senior partner at the Levin Papantonio Law Firm.
-Seder is an actor, comedian, director and political commentator who hosts The Majority Report; he previously hosted on the now-defunct Air America Radio with Janeane Garofalo.
-He currently hosts an independently produced podcast.
-In 2013, the show expanded into a television program airing weeknights on venues such as Free Speech TV, that was hosted by Papantonio and Cousins.
+Seder is an actor, comedian, director and political commentator who hosts The Majority Report.
+In 2013, Ring of Fire expanded into a television program airing weeknights on venues such as Free Speech TV, that was hosted by Papantonio and Cousins.
+In 2025, Farron Cousins announced that he will be leaving the Ring of Fire network.
+In 2026, Josh Gay was announced as the new full time host.